NickyROV/year_2027_ranger/phase1/GroundControl.md

 topic /ai_instruct from D23 to D25 with total 3 digital channels (ros2 topic echo /ai_instruct)

-**2. Optional upgrade regarding dynamic /dev/ttyUSB0 assignment** As ubuntu assign USB device dynamically, chances are Arduino Mega got different /dev/ttyUSB0, as required by teleop_node.py, user can't force a specific ttyUSB number directly using udev rules on modern Ubuntu, because the kernel's naming system assigns these numbers dynamically .
+**2. Optional upgrade regarding dynamic /dev/ttyUSB0 assignment** As ubuntu assign USB device dynamically, chances are Arduino Mega got different port assignment than /dev/ttyUSB0, as required by teleop_node.py, user can't force a specific ttyUSB number directly using udev rules on modern Ubuntu, because the kernel's naming system assigns these numbers dynamically .
 However, the standard solution is to create a stable, persistent symlink (like /dev/arduino) that always points to your Arduino, no matter what ttyUSB number it gets.
 - Step 1 : Identify Arduino's Unique Hardware Information {idVendor} & {idProduct} with lsusb
 - Step 2 : Create udev Rule in /etc/udev/rules.d/99-usb-serial.rules by adding "
 - Step 3 : Rule application by sudo udevadm control --reload-rules & sudo udevadm trigger